 Stop payment, if applicable

-If the demand letter is meant to ask for payment after a debtor imposes a stop payment on a check should outline details about the check and ask payment to be made as agreed upon.
-Such a demand letter template can indicate the check number, bank name, amount owed, and the date when the check was issued.
+If the demand letter is meant to ask for payment after a debtor imposes a stop payment on a check, it should outline details about the check and ask for payment to be made as agreed upon.
+Such a template for a demand letter can indicate the check number, bank name, amount owed, and the date when the check was issued.

 Signatures